es-progress/shell/docs/lib/certificate.md

 # Certificate

 Functions for managing X509 certificates & keys.
-Essentially, it serves as a wrapper for `openssl`.
+It essentially serves as a wrapper for `openssl`.

-These functions offer a way to set up your own Certificate Authority (CA) and issue X509 certificates on your behalf which is useful for TLS (Transport Layer Security).
+These functions offer a way to set up your own Certificate Authority (CA) and issue X509 certificates on your behalf which are useful for TLS (Transport Layer Security).
-Then only your Root CA certificate needs to be trusted by clients and all your issued certificates will be trusted too.
+Only your Root CA certificate needs to be trusted by clients, and all your issued certificates will be trusted too.
 It may not be trusted by anyone except you.
-So it can't be used for public sites, but it's great for internal use and Dev/CI environments.
+So it can't be used for public sites.
+However, it's great for internal use and Dev/CI environments.

 ---

 ## cert-create

-Create an X509 certificate.
-This combines `csr-create` and `csr-sign`.
+Create an X509 certificate by combining `csr-create` and `csr-sign`.
-Use subject to insert any details about the site.
+Use the subject to insert any details about the site.

 Subject example: `/C=CountryCode/ST=State/L=City/O=Your Company/CN=Your site URL`.